parcel-bundler/website/src/features/code-splitting.md

 {% endsamplefile %}
 {% endsample %}

-### Unused exports
+### Tree shaking

-If you use one of the following patterns with dynamic imports, unused exports in `b.js` can be removed (similarly to how they are removed with `import {x} from "./b.js";`).
+When Parcel can determine which exports of a dynamically imported module you use, it will tree shake the unused exports from that module.
+This works with static property accesses or destructuring, with either `await` or Promise `.then` syntax.

 {% note %}

-For the `await` cases, unused exports can unfortunately only be removed when `await` is not transpilied away by Babel (= with a modern browserslist config).
+**Note:** For the `await` cases, unused exports can unfortunately only be removed when `await` is not transpilied away (i.e. with a modern browserslist config).

 {% endnote %}